celestiaorg/docs/developers/how-to-stake-tia.md

 ![Keplr1](/img/keplr/keplr2.gif)

 ### :three: Stake your TIA tokens
-On the following screen enter amount of TIA tokens and select `Stake`
+On the following screen enter amount of TIA tokens and select `Stake`.

 A Keplr popup will appear, requesting your approval for the transaction.
 Select `Approve`.